LaganYT/comply/README.md

 No one yet

 **How to submit textures**:
-Design the texture and make a pull request with the new texture.
+Design the texture and make a issue with the new texture.